Our Latest Pandemic Special Offers

 No. This piece does not come with the scroll.

 Once an order is received, we will send you a confirmation email advising of the item(s) purchased, and the shipping address.
-Items are usually shipped out within 2-3 business days and shipped with UPS.
+Items are usually shipped out within 2-3 business days and shipped with FedEx.

 No. The Boxes come as a set collection and individual items cannot be swapped.
 Some Boxes give you a choice for the style of Tallit or size of the Chuppah.
 However, the items are sold individually if you wish to purchase them on their own.